Silhouette of a young woman's profile with the words "Unwritten Self" overlaid.

 Essays on cancer, identity, divorce, and the complicated freedom of starting over.

 Unwritten Self is a personal storytelling blog about midlife reinvention.
-I write from lived experience—surviving ovarian cancer, navigating divorce after 25 years, and coming to terms with my identity as an intersex woman with Swyer syndrome.
+I write from a lived experience of surviving ovarian cancer, navigating divorce after more than 20 years, and coming to terms with my identity as an intersex woman with Swyer syndrome.
 I’m also an adoptee, a mother, and someone who’s had to rebuild more than once.
 These essays are where I untangle it all: identity, illness, family, grief, and choosing yourself after crisis.

 Carol A. Tiernan Carol A. Tiernan